ealpha072/Library-App/README.md

 # library
 A simple library of books
-To do :Add a working delete button;
-Also, link to local storage..
+To do :link to local storage..